olincollege/axolotl-jump/README.md

-# pretty-landscape
+# Block Jump
-landscape traversing game with pretty visuals
+Block Jump is an endless runner game where everything is blocks!